-San Diego has its own international airport and is conveniently located at a distance of 3.6 meter (12 feet) from downtown San Diego.
+San Diego has its own international airport and is conveniently located at a distance of 3.6 Miles (6 km) from downtown San Diego.
 There are multiple options to travel from the airport to your destination.
 The free Airport Shuttles runs between the Sycuan Green Line Middletown Trolley Station and the airport every 10 to 15 minutes.
 Taxis and car rentals are easily available outside every terminal, or you can use an Uber.
 Moreover, MTS also offers to pick and drop to and from the airport.

 Having a car can be convenient during your stay.
 You can rent one at the airport easily, but there are also numerous other locations if you do not want to rent one all the time.

 Transport in San Diego is very organized thanks to the Metropolitan Transit System (MTS) which operates seven days a week, offers very affordable rates, and is the most reliable way to get around San Diego (https://www.sdmts.com/schedules-real-time).
-It offers many types of passes including a 30-day pass for long term visitors which is easily available.
-The San Diego Trolley is a light rail system which is also operated by the MTS and connects the eastern and southern parts of the city to downtown areas.
+It offers many types of passes including a 30-day pass for long-term visitors which is easily available.
+The San Diego Trolley is a light rail system that is also operated by the MTS and connects the eastern and southern parts of the city to downtown areas.

 If you want to use public transport, an easy way to find the best route is to use Google Maps.
 Find the directions from your starting point to the destination, and click on transit.
 It will then show you some of the public transport options.

-San Diego has many state of the art Health Care facilities.
+San Diego has many state-of-the-art Health Care facilities.
 All of them are perfectly capable of handling emergency situations.
-One of the best hospitals is UC San Diego Health with following emergencies and walk-in urgent care locations:
+One of the best hospitals is UC San Diego Health with the following emergencies and walk-in urgent care locations: